 This year, we will incorporate the vocabulary learned in 6th & 7th grades with new vocabulary and new grammar formulas, including practice of the future and past tenses.
 We will practice French in all four proficiency areas: speaking, reading, writing and listening.
 More of the course will be conducted in French.
 And of course, we will continue to learn about French culture and the francophone world.
-(Hopefully, we will have the opportunity to correspond with pen pals from France!)
-Students must pass the New York State Proficiency final exam in order to receive credit for one unit of world language study needed for a NYS high school diploma.
+Hopefully, we will have the opportunity to correspond with pen pals from France!
+Students must pass BOTH the course AND the New York State Checkpoint A final exam in order to receive credit for one unit of world language study needed for a NYS high school diploma.
 At the end of this year students may choose to continue in either Honors or Regents level French, and will have the opportunity to add a third world language – German, Latin or Spanish.

 When in school, you will need: